 - Chew your food thoroughly before swallowing, and do not gulp down either solid or liquid food items.

 - Avoid water intake during the meal, and if needed take a few sips or drink a glass slowly.

 - Avoid very heavy meals.
 Eat a light snack in between meals like fruits, almonds, walnuts, protein crackers, or herbal tea.

 - Eat freshly prepared food as much as possible.
 Old/stale food can cause more gas and indigestion.

 - Avoid lying down or sleeping immediately after meals.
 Allow a gap of at least 1 hour.

 - PHYSICAL EXERCISE: Daily at least half to 1 hour of physical exercise like brisk walking, cycling, jogging, swimming, aerobics or yoga is recommended.
 Do not exercise for at least 2 hours after a meal.
-Certain yoga exercises like Apanasana, Reclines/Seated twist, and Bridge pose, are especially useful to eliminate gas and reduce bloating.
+Certain yoga exercises like Apanasana, Reclined/Seated twist, and Bridge pose, are especially useful to eliminate gas and reduce bloating.
 Sitting in Vajrasana for a few minutes post-meal helps in improving digestion.

-The presence of Constipation can also aggravate gas formation.
+The presence of constipation can also aggravate gas formation.
 Conditions called Irritable Bowel Syndrome (IBS) and Small Intestinal Bacterial Overgrowth (SIBO) can also cause an increase in gas production and bloating.